Informational Meeting - Sept. 24, 2022

 The A/E Team prepared and distributed a functional program questionnaire to PPR.
 Follow-up interviews with PPR and MSCC Staff were conducted to verify and confirm the needs Mt.
 Scott Community Center Condition Assessment Draft 3 described in the questionnaires.
 Each area was toured with staff to better understand the type and size of equipment related to each activity or program.
 A Summary Functional Program was completed codifying the information gathered during this step of the process.
 The Summary Functional Program and Condition Assessment serve as the Basis of Design for the development of conceptual design approaches.

 Step 3: Community Engagement and Conceptual Design Approaches

 Thanks to all who helped shape the future of the Mt.
 Scott Community Center by completing the Mt.
 Scott Community Center Renovation Survey.

 Mt.
 Scott Community Center provides court sports, swimming pool, roller skating, yoga classes, daycare, art and music classes, teen activities, private parties, community gatherings, exercise and fitness programs.
 The existing community center is made up of a collection of buildings dating from the 1920s through the 1990s.
 Over the next several years, the Mt.
 Scott Community Center will be renovated to ensure that the building is seismically sound and can best serve the community for years to come.

-We’re asking for your input to help us understand how some of the spaces in the building can be designed to make the community center welcoming to everyone.
-This survey will ask you a series of questions to help us understand how you currently use the center, how it could be improved, and how the design can reflect the spirit of the Mt.
+We asked for your input to help us understand how some of the spaces in the building can be designed to make the community center welcoming to everyone.
+The survey asked a series of questions to help us understand how you currently use the center, how it could be improved, and how the design can reflect the spirit of the Mt.
 Scott-Arleta community.
 We’ll use this feedback to refine designs for the rehabilitation and understand how the center can be more welcoming to all.